KeeganMyers/emacs-setup/README.md

 Autocomplete via company, rather than autocomplete.

-flycheck, kibit and eastwood are also set up.
-You will have to set up the plugins in your _~/.lein/profiles.clj_ There is a basic _lein-profiles-example.clj_ which you can steal from for your _~/.lein/profiles.clj_ file. kibit and eastwood are the primary things to look at.
+flycheck, kibit and eastwood, clj-refactor are also set up.
+You will have to set up the plugins in your _~/.lein/profiles.clj_
+There is a basic _lein-profiles-example.clj_ which you can steal from for your _~/.lein/profiles.clj_ file. kibit and eastwood, clj-refactor are the primary things to look at.
 There is nothing special otherwise.

 ELPY
 =========